Liebestraum (film): Production

+Release and reception

+Liebestraum premiered at the Boston Film Festival on August 16, 1991.
+It opened theatrically in New York City on September 13, 1991.

 Home media

 When Liebestraum made its VHS debut, it was released in two editions — the R-rated theatrical version and an unrated director's cut.
 The DVD release, part of MGM's Avant-Garde Cinema series, features only the R-rated version.
 However, the deleted scene that marks the single difference between the two edits is included as a bonus feature on the disc.

+Cinématographe, a subsidiary label of Vinegar Syndrome, released Liebestraum on Blu-ray on May 26, 2026.